paulmsander/software-chipset/README.md

 The components are designed to be portable across Unix platforms, but many will port to other platforms easily.
 The target audience is rather ambitious:
-All platforms that support the standard Unix utilities, support a "void" type, and have a "make" tool that is at least as capable as SVR2's.
+All platforms that support the standard Unix utilities, an have a standard C compiler and have Gnu Make installed.

 Components available include:
 btree - In-memory B-tree implementation